SimonWaldherr/wp-osf-shownotes/readme.txt

 == Upgrade Notice ==

+= 0.5.5 =
+set search to shownotes + blogpost as default, but you can turn it off (opt-out in settings page)

 = 0.5.4 =
 search improved for multisite installations and installations with a custom db prefix (many thanks to @chemiker)